Tojikan/znz-roll20/docs/p4b-infected-combat.md

 When the Infected attempt to bite your character and you fail to dodge, your character will fight back and try to push them away.
 This causes you to enter a **grapple** where the Infected is trying to bite your face off and you're trying to not let that happen.  **You will take HP damage and Sanity damage when entering a grapple**.
 If you are grappled by the start of your next turn, the only action you can take is to attempt the break the grapple as an action using a Strength check.
 If you beat the challenge, you will break the grab.
 If you fail to do so, you will remained grabbed.

-If you remain grabbed by the Infected by the start of its turn at the end of the round, the Infected **will bite you.** Therefore, it is of the utmost importance to try and break grabs on yourself or your allies.
+If you remain grabbed by the Infected by the start of its turn at the end of the round, the Infected **will bite you.**.
+Essentially, you have one round to try and break a grab.
+Therefore, it is of the utmost importance to try and break grabs on yourself or your allies.
 <br/><br/>

 #### Don't Be Alone ####